 Each layer will display only one variation at a time.
-The active variation is the one that is currently displayed.
-The active variation is highlighted in the list.
+The active variation is highlighted in the content list, and displayed on the canvas.

 • Setting a variation as active: Click any variation in the contents list to set it as the active variation.